fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 });
 ```

-We shall see later on in this parts some techniques how the <i>any</i> typed data (eg. the input an app recieves from the user) can be <i>narrowed</i> to a more specific type (such as number).
+We shall see later on in this part some techniques how the <i>any</i> typed data (eg. the input an app recieves from the user) can be <i>narrowed</i> to a more specific type (such as number).
 With a proper narrowing of types, there is no more need to silence the eslint rules.

 ### Type assertion